mvolkmann/blog/src/rust.md

 a reference type is passed to a function or macro.
 This is why we were able to print `f` above without specifying `*f`, but that also works.
+Automatic dereferencing makes code less "noisy" than it would otherwise be.

 Borrowing does not transfer (also referred to as "move") ownership.
 A borrowed variable can go out of scope without